milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Important Terms

-We want you to understand the following defined terms that we use throughout this Online Privacy Policy, when we use:
+We want you to understand the following defined terms that we use throughout this Privacy Policy, when we use:

-“Goldman Sachs,” “we,” “us” or “our”, we mean Goldman Sachs Bank USA and Goldman Sachs & Co.
-LLC.
+“Goldman Sachs,” “we,” “us” or “our”, we mean Goldman Sachs Bank USA.
 “including” or “includes,” we mean “including but not limited to” or “includes but is not limited to.”
-“Marcus”, means the businesses of Goldman Sachs Bank USA and Goldman Sachs & Co.
-LLC that have Marcus by Goldman Sachs branding.
+“Marcus”, means the businesses of Goldman Sachs Bank USA that have Marcus by Goldman Sachs branding.
-"Products,” we mean the Online Savings Accounts, Certificate of Deposit accounts and any other deposit products, Marcus loans, credit cards, and other credit products, Marcus Insights, brokerage and investment advisory products and services through Marcus Invest, and any associated user account, and financial education information and materials that link to this Privacy Policy.
+"Products,” we mean the Online Savings Accounts, Certificate of Deposit accounts and any other deposit products, Marcus loans, credit cards and any other credit products, any associated user account, financial aggregation education information, and materials that link to this Privacy Policy.
 2. What Personal Information We Collect and Generate

 We may collect or generate personal information about you, or a third party acting upon your instruction, in a number of ways and from a number of sources depending on the Services and the relationship we have with you.
 For example: